-As one of Pickard Chilton’s first LEED AP designers, Mr. Hensley led the Pickard Chilton LEED Initiative to educate staff on the LEED accreditation and design process and to assist all design staff to become LEED accredited professionals.
+As one of Pickard Chilton’s first LEED AP designers, Mr. Hensley led the Pickard Chilton LEED Initiative to educate staff on sustainable design principles and to assist all design staff to become LEED accredited professionals.
 Additionally, he is among Pickard Chilton’s first WELL Accredited Professionals.
 As a WELL-AP, Mr. Hensley continues to promote the advancement of health and well-being in buildings and communities to both clients and colleagues.
-Other responsibilities involve serving as Chair of the studio’s Technology Committee and being a member of the Sustainability Committee.
+Other responsibilities involve serving as Chair of the studio’s Leadership team and serving as a member of both the Technology and Sustainability Committees.
 Mr. Hensley is one of eighteen architects from across the country selected for the inaugural class of the AIA Leadership Academy, a three-year program designed to foster leadership, innovation, and mentorship for emerging leaders in the profession.

 Mr. Hensley received a Bachelor of Architecture from the School of Architecture at the University of Texas at Austin where he graduated as a Collegiate Scholar with University Honors.
 He was a National Hispanic Recognition Program Scholar and a recipient of the University of Texas Architecture Travel Scholarship.